GSA/site-scanning-documentation/scans/status.md

 #### Stakeholders

 * Code.gov - Detects enterprise code inventories that may have been created but not shared with the code.gov team.
 Allows this team to then add these inventories to code.gov harvest list.
-* OMB - Automates a part of the compliance review for OMB M-16-21 (Has an inventory been published in the correct location?).
+* OMB - Automates a part of the compliance review for OMB M-16-21.

-#### Envisioned Tasks
+### x.gov/coronavirus

-* Find a list of live enterprise code inventories.
+#### Summary

-* Find a list of websites that do not have an enterprise code inventory.
+Detects the presence of a coronavirus information page.

 ### x.gov/data

 #### Summary